 - If you have added a password field to the registration process AND you have set the plugin to moderate registrations for admin approval, you cannot send the password in the “user is approved” email.
 If you intend to email a copy of the user’s login credentials in this configuration, you MUST do it in the initial welcome email.
 That means you will need to make some changes to the fields that are included in the default emails.

-- The Members Area link is included in the initial email.
-However, this is assuming that you have set up a members area page using the members area shortcode and have noted the URL location of this page in the plugin’s settings.
+- The User Profile link is included in the initial email.
+However, this is assuming that you have set up a user profile page using the user profile shortcode and have noted the URL location of this page in the plugin’s settings.
 If you have not done that, this field will be blank in the message to the user.